Comprehensive Zoning Bylaw

 The new CZB will provide a single set of definitions and general regulations that apply to ALL electoral areas.
 This will make future updates easier and improve efficiency in processing applications.
 It will also add in other existing bylaws like the Sign Bylaw, Manufactured Home Park Bylaw, Campground Standards Bylaw, Off-Street Parking Bylaw, and new Landscape Standards.

 The Cowichan Valley Regional District (CVRD) is updating and consolidating NINE existing zoning bylaws into ONE region-wide Comprehensive Zoning Bylaw (CZB) for all electoral areas.
-The new zoning bylaw will simply zoning regulations, making them easier to understand for residents and more efficient and cost-effective to administer.
+The new zoning bylaw will simplify zoning regulations, making them easier to understand for residents and more efficient and cost-effective to administer.
 In short, it will make zoning less complicated for everyone!

 Links to Key Resources & Activities